top of page

 What is An Estate Plan?

-So What is an estate plan?
+So what is an estate plan?
 An estate plan typically includes four (4) main documents: a Trust; Wills (for each of you); a living Will; and a Health Care Directive/Power of Attorney.

 Trust

 A Living or Inter Vivos Trust is an instrument which allows individuals to avoid the cost and expense of probate.
-Trusts are living documents in as much as they can be changed during your life time.
+Trusts are living documents in as much as they can be changed during your lifetime.
 Once you die, however, the trust becomes “irrevocable” requiring your successor trustees and beneficiaries to follow your desires.
-Trusts are also private documents, meaning you do not need the court or attorney’s to administer.
+Trusts are also private documents, meaning you do not need the court or attorneys to administer.

 Wills